backstabslash/2nd-year-uni-summerpractice-proj/README.md

 ***Picture 3.** Help window*
 # **TRAINING MACHINE PROGRAMS**
 ## **LINEAR CALCULATIONS**
-To test the possibility of implementations of linear calculations, we will compile a program for its subsequent launch using the created learning machine emulator.
+We will test the feasibility of linear calculations by compiling a program and running it on the emulator of the learning machine we have created.
+This will allow us to evaluate the implementation of arithmetic operations, including addition, subtraction, multiplication, and division.

 Task #17: calculate the value of the function y = (4 * x^3 + 10 * z) / (x * z^2), the values of “x” and “z” are set by the user using input operations from the keyboard.